Abhishek-KrS/skills-github-pages/README.md

 ## Finish

-_Congratulations friend, you've completed this course!_

 <img src=https://octodex.github.com/images/constructocat2.jpg alt=celebrate width=300 align=right>

-Your blog is now live and has been deployed!
+My blog is now live and has been deployed!

-Here's a recap of all the tasks you've accomplished in your repository:
+Here's a recap of all the tasks I've accomplished in my repository:

-- You enabled GitHub Pages.
+- I enabled GitHub Pages.
-- You selected a theme using the config file.
+- I selected a theme using the config file.
-- You learned about proper directory format and file naming conventions in Jekyll.
+- I learned about proper directory format and file naming conventions in Jekyll.
-- You created your first blog post with Jekyll!
+- I created my first blog post with Jekyll!

 ### What's next?

-- Keep working on your GitHub Pages site... we love seeing what you come up with!
+- Keep working on my GitHub Pages site... we love seeing what to come up with!
 - We'd love to hear what you thought of this course [in our discussion board](https://github.com/orgs/skills/discussions/categories/github-pages).
 - [Take another GitHub Skills course](https://github.com/skills).
 - [Read the GitHub Getting Started docs](https://docs.github.com/en/get-started).